zcash/zcash-docs/en/Sprout_User_Guide.md

 ## Upgrading?

-If you were playing with our alpha/beta/rc testnets, ensure that your `~/.zcash/zcash.conf` does not contain `testnet=1` or `addnode=betatestnet.z.cash`.
+If you were playing with our alpha/beta/rc testnets, ensure that your `~/.zcash/zcash.conf` does not contain `testnet=1` or `addnode=testnet.z.cash`.
 If you're on a Debian-based distribution, you can follow the [Debian instructions](https://github.com/zcash/zcash/wiki/Debian-binary-packages) to install zcash on your system.
 Otherwise, you can update your local snapshot of our code:

 ```
 git fetch origin
-git checkout v1.0.3
+git checkout v1.0.8-1
 ./zcutil/fetch-params.sh
-./zcutil/build.sh -j$(nproc)
+./zcutil/build.sh --disable-rust -j$(nproc)
 ```

+Note: if you don't have `nproc`, then substitute the number of cores on your system.
+If the build runs out of memory, try again without the `-j` argument, i.e. just `./zcutil/build.sh --disable-rust`.

-Also make sure that your ``~/.zcash`` directory contains only ``zcash.conf`` to start with.
+If you are upgrading from testnet, make sure that your ``~/.zcash`` directory contains only ``zcash.conf`` to start with.

+If the build fails, move aside your ``zcash`` directory and try again by following the instructions in the [Compile it yourself](#or-compile-it-yourself) section below.

 ## A quick note about terminology